DaanWillems/blog-site/content/posts/building-a-database-part2-wal-and-compaction.md

 ## Combining the Memtable and SSTable

 [In the previous part]({{< relref "posts/building-a-database-part1-memtable-sstable.md" >}}), we coded a simple Memtable and SSTable to store data.
-The next step is two combine these two parts behind one interface.
-This will become the 'storage engine', the component of the database that is in charge of writing, reading and organizing in disk.
+The next step is to combine these two parts behind one interface.
+This will become the 'storage engine', the component of the database that is in charge of writing, reading and organizing on disk.

 For now the behaviour of the storage engine can be described as follows: